-UNIT 1 GENERAL CHARACTERISTICS OF BACTERIA CONTENTS
+UNIT 1 GENERAL CHARACTERISTICS OF BACTERIA

 - 1.0 Introduction

 - 2.0 Objectives

 - 3.0 Main Content

 - 3.1 General Characteristics of Bacteria

-- 3.2 Size, Shape and Arrangement of Bacterial Cell
+- 3. 2 Size, Shape and Arrangement of Bacterial Cell Size

 - 3.3 Bacterial Structures

+- 3.4 Nutrition

+- 3.5 Reproduction

 - 4.0 Conclusion

 - 5.0 Summary

 - 6.0 Tutor-Marked Assignment

-- 7.0 References /Further Reading
+- 7.0 References/Further Reading

-Bacteria are characterised based on the cell shape, size and structure cell arrangement, occurrence of special structures and developmental forms, staining reactions and motility and flagella arrangement.
+Bacteria are characterised based on the cell shape, size and structure, cell arrangement, occurrence of special structures and developmental forms, staining reactions, motility and presence or absence flagellum (plural-flagella) and its location and arrangement.
 They are also characterised by the cell wall component, Gram stain reaction, cellular respiration and mode of nutrition.
 This unit examines the general characteristics of bacteria, shapes and forms of bacteria, structures external and internal in bacteria among other things.

-- describe the general characteristics of basic bacteria - identify and name the general shapes and forms of bacteria - describe the external and internal structures of bacteria - explain the significance of the cell wall structure and composition - explain the modes of nutrition and energy source in bacteria - explain the modes of cellular respiration in bacteria - explain the modes of reproduction in bacteria.
+- describe the basic general characteristics of a bacterium (pluralbacteria) - identify and name the general shapes and forms of bacteria - describe the external and internal structures of bacteria - explain the significance of the cell wall structure and composition - explain the modes of nutrition and energy source in bacteria - explain the modes of cellular respiration in bacteria - explain the modes of reproduction in bacteria.

-3.1 General Characteristics of Bacteria are:
+3.1 General Characteristics of Bacteria